NREL/buildstockbatch/docs/run_sims.rst

 Cleaning up after yourself
 ..........................

-TODO: Review and update this after implementing cleanup option.

-When the simulation and postprocessing is all complete, run ``buildstock_gcp --clean your_project_file.yml [job_identifier]``.
-This will clean up all the GCP resources that were created to run the specified project.
+When the simulations and postprocessing are complete, run ``buildstock_gcp your_project_file.yml [job_identifier] --clean``.
+This will clean up all the GCP resources that were created to run the specified project, other than files in Cloud Storage.
 If the project is still running, it will be cancelled.
 Your output files will still be available in GCS.